 - Want to offer perks that offer any of the benefits mentioned above (e.g. personalized, cost-effective, scalable, cater to remote teams, and want to be IRS-compliant).

-- Want to offer more comprehensive and diverse perks to their employees without actually have to purchase and manage individual perks and perk vendors.
-Why invest time researching, buying, and managing pet insurance or in-office smoothie bar, when only 5% (or less!) of your team will use it?
+- Want to offer more comprehensive and diverse perks to their employees without actually having to purchase and manage individual perks and vendors.
+Why invest time researching, buying, and managing pet insurance or and in-office smoothie bar, when only 5% (or less!) of your team will use it?

-- Want to offer perks, but don't have a lot of money to offer them and time to manage a personalized perks program.
+- Want to offer perks, but lack the money and time to manage a personalized perks program.

 The 5 simple steps to setting up a Lifestyle Spending Account:

-Setting up a traditional perk program from scratch takes seven steps and many months to do it right.
+Setting up a traditional perk program from scratch takes seven steps and constant tweaking to get it right.
 Lifestyle Spending accounts aren't too far off, but the process is much easier and in the end, employees are much happier.

 Follow these 5 steps to set up a perk stipend program:

 1) Identify your current number of employees and your total budget for employee lifestyle spending accounts.

 2) Determine how much you'd like to spend per employee per timeframe.
 Timeframes could be monthly, quarterly, semi-annually, annually, or a one-time basis.